portworx/px-docs/scale-up-nodes-with-storage.md

 -m team0:0 -d team0 -s /dev/dm-1
 ```

-Not the -s /dev/dm-1 command which helps pick up the storage that come with the new node and the same cluster token
+Note the -s /dev/dm-1 command which picks up the storage that comes with the new node and the same cluster token
 ensures that the node is added to the same cluster.

 ### Check cluster status

-As seen below, the 100G of additional capacity is available with total capacity of the cluster going to 620GB
+As seen below, the 100G of additional capacity is added to the cluster with total capacity of the cluster going to 620GB

 ```
 sudo /opt/pwx/bin/pxctl status